Fela Anikulapo Kuti

 For those who don't know (a little presumptuous because it's FELA) but Fela Anikulapo Kuti was a Nigerian who was musically multi-talented and pioneered the now famed Afro-beat genre.

-His music is controversially known for it's reference to the poor state of the nation and the Government's hand in it, which ironically is still relevant TWENTY years later.
+is controversially known for it's reference to the poor state of the nation and the Government's hand in it, which ironically is still relevant TWENTY years later.

 Fela in NYC 1986